algorandfoundation/algokit-utils-ts/docs/capabilities/testing.md

 - `generateAccount: (params: GetTestAccountParams) => Promise<Account>` - Generate and fund an additional ephemerally created account
 - `waitForIndexer: () => Promise<void>` - Wait for the indexer to catch up with all transactions logged by transactionLogger
 - `waitForIndexerTransaction: (transactionId: string) => Promise<TransactionLookupResult>` - Wait for the indexer to catch up with the given transaction ID

+The `algorand` and `transactionLogger` instances will be scoped based on the `algorandScope` [fixture configuration value](#fixture-configuration):

+- `test` (default) means that these values will be re-created every time `beforeEach` is called (i.e. will ensure full isolation across tests)
+- `fixture` means that these values will stay constant for the life of the fixture

 ## Log capture fixture